python/cpython/Doc/howto/functional.rst

 -------------------------------

 In Python 2.4 and earlier, generators only produced output.
-Once a generator's code was invoked to create an iterator, there was no way to pass any new information into the function when its execution is resumed.
+Once a generator's code was invoked to create an iterator, there was no elegant way to pass any new information into the function when its execution is resumed.

 In Python 2.5, :keyword:`yield` became an expression, returning a value that